The Pro Bono Group offers students insights into an array of legal practice areas and also provides a valuable service to the local community.

 - Work closely with legal practitioners and expand your professional network.

 To become a member of the Birmingham Pro Bono Group, students take part in a competitive application process in the preceding academic year.
 Recruitment takes place towards the end of the first semester and prospective members submit a detailed application form which assesses their suitability and motivation to assist as either volunteers or committee members for the following academic year.
-There are over 190 student members in the 2016-17 Pro Bono Group.
+Current students will be contacted directly when the application process opens.